sithel/vip/README.md

 - `window.book.physical.display_unit` : either `metric`, `imperial`, or `points`
 - `window.book.physical.paper_size` : a 2 value list of the sheet's `[width, height]` in points

+## Imposition (step 4)

+## Placement / Imposed (step 5)

+- `window.book.imposed.sheets` : List of lists.
+Each entry in the outer list is a sheet of paper (front and back), which contains a list of folios, which contains a list of 4 pages making up that folio.
+The order of the folios within a sheet is specific to the imposition.
+The order of the pages in the folio is front, inner left, inner right, back
+- `window.book.imposed.signatures` : List of lists.
+Each entry in the outer list is a signature, which contains a list of folios, which contains a list of 4 pages making up the folio.
+The order of signatures is start of book to end of book.
+The order of folios in the signature is outer-most first and ends with inner-most.
+The order of the pages in the folio is front, inner left, inner right, back

 ## Preview (step 8)